clamsproject/mmif/specifications/index.md

 Section 2 has more details on the interaction between the vocabulary and the metadata for the annotation types in the `contains` dictionary.

-Finally, when an app fails to process the input for any reason and produces an error, it can record the error in `error` field, instead of `contains`.
+When an app fails to process the input for any reason and produces an error, it can record the error in the `error` field, instead of in `contains`.
 When this happens, the annotation list of the view must remain empty.
 Here is an example of a view with an error.

 ```json
 {
   "id": "v1",